 Even before you start shortlisting CRM providers, make a list of your requirements.

-With so many options available in the market, it’s easy to get swayed away from your priorities.
+With so many options available in the market, it’s easy to lose track of your priorities.

 Any CRM software can be deployed on your own server or cloud storage.